Editorial

 Disclosure

-Jeff Brown is the founder and CEO of Peerlert, a technology company building software adjacent to mental-health workflows.
+Jeff Brown also builds BipolarOS, a related practice product.
 Where Bipolarist coverage touches that space, the relationship is disclosed inline.
-Bipolarist is editorially independent of Peerlert and does not accept commercial direction from any sponsor or partner.
+Bipolarist is editorially independent and does not accept commercial direction from any sponsor or partner.

 Privacy